 Some of the wonderful scarves designed by the artist.

-I though that I would include a detailed article about feathers…
+I though that I would also include a detailed article about feathers…

 Comprehensive article with links and references.

-I hope readers have found this exploration of Plumes en Fête both interesting and useful.
+I hope readers have found this exploration of Plumes en Fête, scarf and shawl, both interesting and useful.
 Once again, if you find any errors or have any additional information that I could add, please don’t hesitate to contact me.